innovation-first/paradox-innovation/content/docs/what-are-innovation-tracks/index.md

 ## Technical Policy

 During the course of innovation, it is very useful to share progresses, for example by publishing blogs or retexes or even ideas.
-This said, it ultimately **must** fortify our technical policy.
+This said, what appear on the hub **MUST** ultimately fortify our technical policy.

 ## Contact